Andrews, North Carolina: Establishment

-In 1905, the town of Andrews was incorporated, with David Samuel Russell appointed as the first mayor.
+On February 21, 1905, the town of Andrews was incorporated, with Russell appointed as the first mayor.
 The Franklin Pierce Cover House, First Baptist Church, and Walker's Inn are listed on the National Register of Historic Places.
 On October 27, 1906, the dedication of the Andrews Public School occurred, and its first classes began in August 1907 in the Masonic Lodge.
 The building was used until its demolition in the summer of 1961.
 The first known brick house in the county, the John Tatham House, was north of Andrews.
 It was destroyed in the early 1900s.

 After African-Americans were forced out of Cumming, Georgia, in 1912, some came to Andrews and started a community called Happytop.
 A Carnegie library was built in Andrews in 1914.
 It was demolished in 1979 to make room for the current Andrews Public Library building.
 The Andrews Public Library joined the Nantahala Regional Library system in 1940.

 Andrews was home to the Wilhide brothers, Robert M. and Wilfred W. Wilhide, born between 1920 and 1922.
 Both were born and raised in Andrews, attended flight school at Cherry Point, North Carolina, and enlisted in the U.S. Marine Corps as pilots during World War II.
 In the space of several days, after inflicting severe losses upon the Japanese fleet, both brothers were lost and killed during missions near Okinawa.
 The Wilhide brothers were given a memorial in the Valleytown cemetery, and a monument at Veterans Memorial Park in Andrews, not far from their childhood home and birthplace.

 In October 1920, the Peavine Railroad was completed between Andrews and Hayesville.
 It hauled mainly lumber and was dismantled in 1951.
 Passenger service between Asheville, Murphy, and Andrews ended in 1948.
-In the 1940s, Andrews' town hall was constructed on Main Street; the building was renovated in 1975 and 2015.
+In the 1940s, Andrews' town hall and police department building was constructed on Main Street; the building was renovated in 1975 and 2015.